cerebral/cerebral/docs/api/providers.md

 ## Provider

 You can optionally use the **Provider** factory.
-It allows you to pass some potions related to debugging:
+It allows you to pass some options related to debugging:

 ```js
 import { Provider } from 'cerebral'